alfredhunt/StorageSnapshot/README.md

 ### Installing

 - Download the latest MSIX installer from the [releases](https://github.com/alfredhunt/StorageSnapshot/releases) page.
+- You will need to install the certificate in the bundle to be able to side load the application.

 ### Executing Program